 First of all, it’s impossible for a menstrual cup to get lost.
 Except during childbirth, the cervix is a very small hole and nothing as big as a Bloody Buddy Cup, or even a tampon is going to get through there.

-That said, you might find that your Bloody Buddy Cup is stuck.
+That said, you might find that it’s stuck.
 This in particular happens in the morning after waking up because a period cup can travel up your vaginal canal.